pachevalier/datatools/README.md

 # Data Tools

-A simple list of open source tools to deal with data
+A simple list of awesome open source tools to deal with data

 ## Graphics and charts